chris-schilling/gothonweb/README.md

-Adding a simple README file.
-This will describe what the project is all about.
+# Gothons from Planet Parcel #25

-I'll try to create a webpage during this project to play a simple game.
+This is my final project for the Learn Python the Hard Way course.
+It is a simple webgame that challenges the player to navigate a series of rooms so that they can avoid danger and escape a spaceship that has been invaded by aliens.